Watch My Story:

 Duty to Serve

 There is nothing I’d rather do than serve my country.
-I believe that service isn’t just a job, it is a way of life.
+My parents taught me that service isn’t just a job, it is a way of life.
 I dedicated my entire career to serving the American people.
-I worked at the White House on countering terrorism and protecting our country, advised the Secretary of Defense and the Pentagon on national security, and I served in Afghanistan as a strategic adviser to Generals David Petraeus and John Allen.
+I worked at the White House on countering terrorism and protecting our country, advised the Secretary of Defense and the Pentagon on national security, and served in Afghanistan as a civilian strategic adviser to Generals David Petraeus and John Allen.
 When I served in Afghanistan, no one asked me if I was a Democrat or a Republican.
 We all worked together focused on the mission of keeping our nation safe.
 I worked under both Democratic and Republican Administrations and I have and always will put the nation and the American people above partisan politics.
+Now, I’m using my experience serving in times of crisis to fight for the people of New Jersey as we face the coronavirus epidemic and the massive rebuild ahead of us.